 Central Square has indicated that it “has no intention of changing Styles & Wood’s strategic plans, the location of Styles & Wood’s operations or redeploying Styles & Wood’s fixed assets or effecting a material change to the operations of the business or any conditions of employment of Styles & Wood employees”.

-This may mean that iSite continues to support its parent company’s business activities, though its ownership by a contracting business may deter some customers in that sector from dealing with iSite.
+This may mean that iSite continues to support its Styles & Wood’s business activities, though its ownership by a contracting business may deter some customers in that sector from dealing with iSite.
 Most of the successful collaboration technology businesses have been independent of such interests (if it was seen as a non-core business, I think a disposal or a management buy-out might make its services more attractive to contracting customers).